 Kittens start losing their baby teeth around 9 weeks of age, and from that time until their adult teeth are fully grown in at 5 to 6 months, you can count on lots of chewing action.
-In fact, like teething babies, teething kittens will bite and chew on anything -- including human toes and fingers -- to ease the discomfort they feel.
-This is why teething time is a perfect time to teach your kitten to stop chewing on things she shouldn't.
-Here are a few tips to help you stop your kitten from biting.
+In fact, like teething babies, teething kittens will bite and chew on anything — including human toes and fingers — to ease the discomfort they feel.
+This is why teething time is a perfect time to teach your kitten to stop chewing on things she shouldn’t.
+Here are a few tips to help kitten teething and stop misdirected kitten biting.

 The more your kitten plays with appropriate toys, the less likely she’ll be to chew on you.
 Your kitten needs interactive play because it helps her to work off excess energy and develop her balance and strength.
 At least two 10-to-15-minute play sessions per day using a teaser toy will give her an appropriate target for her chewing and strengthen the bond between you.

 When you’re petting your kitten, be sure to keep your hands away from her mouth.
 The same thing goes for playtime: Never use your fingers as play objects.

 If your kitten does bite you, say “Ow!” in a high-pitched but not overly loud voice and put her on the floor.
 When cats play together and the play gets too rough, the victim will utter a high-pitched cry and this will cause the aggressor to back off.
 Consistent use of the “Ow” and Down technique will teach your kitten that biting leads to an absence of play or petting.

 Make sure you keep appropriate chew toys on hand wherever you are.
 If you’re sitting with your kitten and you see her getting in the mood to bite or chew, you can give her the toy and say, “Here, chew this.”